cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 From the very beginning, the idea was to build this around an **Arduino Nano** board.
 I've had previous experience with this platform and the fact that I found some starting points on the internet made this decision easy.

 ### The Display
 Next up was the display.
 I just wanted the display as a means for me to view and edit settings on the wheel itslef, not to connect or view telemetry.
 So, a simple 16x2 backlit LCD would suffice.
-To keep the GPIO's limited, I also added an I<sup>2</sup>C backpack.
+To keep the GPIO's limited, I also added an I<sup>2</sup>C Backpack.

 ### The Rotary Encoders
 The Rotary Encoders were a bit of trouble as the Arduono Nano does not support many GPIO's.
 At the end of the day, I went with three DuppaNet I<sup>2</sup>C Rotary Encoder Mini v2.1 boards.
 They work great, never miss a hit and require only 3 GPIO's total.